 The little plastic Christmas tree thought no one wanted him, until he found an unexpected home.

 Waldo didn’t want to wear anything round his neck, but he soon found the importance of wearing a collar.

-Click here to buy an e-book from Amazon's worldwide stores.
+Or Click here to buy from Amazon's worldwide stores.